 Swimming pools can bring a lot of joy to the whole family, but accidents happen when parents forget that they can also be dangerous.
 Approximately three hundred children under the age of five die from pool-related accidents each year.
+A cpr ottawa training with c2c can help reduce the death rate, but protocols still need to be followed.
 And it usually isn’t a result of negligent behavior or gross safety hazards; they happen because people aren’t educated about the risks.

 Immersion injuries are terrifying for parents, so avoid them at all costs.
 Keep your swimming pool – whether above ground or below – safe for the entire family to enjoy.

 1. Don’t leave – even for a minute!

 Children can drown very easily and very quickly.
 Even if you only leave for a moment to get the phone or check the timer on the oven, it can provide enough time for a traumatic accident to occur.
 If you must go inside, insist that all of the children get out of the pool and make sure that they can’t get back in the water until you return.

 Fences (like the ones made from cedar fence supplies) around pools should be at least four feet high, and should have vertical bars placed no more than four inches apart.
 Horizontal slats aren’t recommended because they provide foot-holds to assist children in climbing, and the handle or latch to the gate should be at least 3.5 feet above the ground.
 It is even better to install a lock on the gate so that even precocious children are thwarted.

 3. Purchase a pool safety cover.